Greensill in sale talks after fund backers withdraw support

 ($1 = 0.7183 pounds)

-(Additional reporting by Carolyn Cohn; Writing by Rachel Armstrong; Editing by Alexander Smith)
+(Additional reporting by Carolyn Cohn and Paulina Duran in Sydney; Writing by Rachel Armstrong; Editing by Alexander Smith and Sonya Hepinstall)

 ((rachel.armstrong@thomsonreuters.com; +44 207 5423365; Reuters Messaging: rachel.armstrong.thomsonreuters.com@reuters.net))